sheltermanager/asm3/doc/manual/options.rst

 * Show alerts on the home page: Shows alerts about outstanding vaccinations, medical treatments, donations, etc.

+* Show overview counts on the home page: Shows totals for animals in care.

 * Show timeline on the home page: Shows the last 10 things that happened at the shelter on the home page (intake, adoptions, euthanasia, etc)